NEU-REAL/MTM-Tracker/README.md

 ### Training
 For training, you can customize the training by modifying the parameters in the yaml file of the corresponding model, such as '**CLASS_NAMES**'.

-After configuring the yaml file, run the following command to parser config file and start traning.
+After configuring the yaml file, run the following command to parser config file and start training.

 ```
 cd tools/